You may use Pinterest for recipes or fashion ideas, but did you know that it's just as valuable for growing your brand as an author?

 You should create a Pinterest account because you do not need to spend as much time maintaining it as you would on LinkedIn, Facebook, or any other social media platform.
 Your success on Pinterest doesn't rely on you constantly engaging with your followers.
 You can answer their comments, but it's not a must.

-It will be enough to devote 10-15 minutes daily to make some cool reposts from other social media platforms or post new content.
+You only need to devote 10-15 minutes daily to make some cool reposts from other social media platforms or post new content.
 It's a terrific solution for writers who don't want to spend much time creating visuals.

-Besides, we recommend focusing on the following methods and strategies to make your efforts more effective.
+Focus on the following methods and strategies to make your efforts more effective.

 1. Business means business